B1ass/CODA-021-RMT-group-002/README.md

 📈 **Risk score patterns across industries and transaction groups**

 These insights aim to provide a better understanding of transaction risk patterns and support risk-based monitoring and further investigation of potentially suspicious transactions.

+## 📖 Background

+Based on existing research, the growing complexity of global financial transactions makes high-risk activities increasingly difficult to detect.
+Black money refers to hidden or untaxed funds that may flow through tax havens, jurisdictions often associated with low tax rates and financial secrecy.
+Shell companies and tax havens are important indicators in Anti-Money Laundering (AML) monitoring.

+To better understand these patterns, this project analyzes **the Global Black Money Transactions Dataset, focusing on Risk Score, shell company involvement, tax haven activity, industry differences, reporting status, and cross-border transaction routes**.
+The analysis aims to provide data-driven insights into transaction risk patterns and support a more structured understanding of AML-related indicators.